-The TOE product allows for a maximum of configuration possibilities defined by the customer order following the market needs.
-For example, a TOE product can come in one project with the fully available SOLID FLASH[TM] NVM1 or in another project with any other SOLID FLASH[TM] NVM -size below the physical implementation size, or with a different RAM size.
-And more, the user has the free choice, whether he needs the symmetric cryptographic co-processor SCP, or the asymmetric cryptographic co-processor Crypto2304T, or both, or none of them.
+The TOE products allows for a maximum of configuration possibilities defined by the customer order following the market needs.
+For example, a TOE product can come in one project with the fully available SOLID FLASHTM NVM1 or in another project with any other SOLID FLASHTM NVM -size below the physical implementation size, or with a different RAM size.
+And more, the user has the free choice, whether he needs the symmetric co-processor SCP, or the asymmetric co-processor Crypto2304T, or both, or none of them.
 In addition, the user decides, whether the TOE comes with a free combination of software libraries or without any.
 And, to be even more flexible, various interface options can be chosen as well.
 To sum up the major selections, the user defines by his order: